 Graves' disease is the most common cause of overproduction of thyroid hormone within the body (hyperthyroidism).
 It is named after the physician that originally described the condition in 1835.
 Graves' disease is an autoimmune condition where the body, for some reason, recognizes itself as being abnormal and produces an antibody against itself.
 In Graves' disease, this antibody is produced against the thyroid gland itself.
-Today, Graves' disease can be diagnosed with a blood test that actually measures the anti-self directed antibody which is called thyroid stimulating immunoglobulin (TSI) Written by Gary L. Clayman, DMD, MD, FACS.
+Today, Graves' disease can be diagnosed with a blood test that actually measures the anti-self directed antibody which is called thyroid stimulating immunoglobulin (TSI) There are several different approaches to manage Graves' disease.
+These include medical managment with anti-thyroid medication, radioactive iodine therapy as well as surgery.
+Comprehensive evaluation and personalized care is necessary in the managment and cure of this disease.
+Written by Gary L. Clayman, DMD, MD, FACS.
 See his publications here.
-Last updated October 21, 2018..
+Last updated March 9, 2019..

 Graves' Disease Quick Facts